Klonoa

-Klonoa is a platform video game series created by Namco in 1997.
+Klonoa is a platform video game series primarily developed and published by Namco.
 It stars Klonoa, an anthropomorphic creature who explores dream worlds.
 The series includes two main games: Klonoa: Door to Phantomile (1997) for the PlayStation and Klonoa 2: Lunatea's Veil (2001) for the PlayStation 2.
 A remake of Door to Phantomile was released for the Wii in 2008, and remasters of both games were released in 2022.
 The series also includes a set of handheld games released between 1999 and 2002 for the WonderSwan and Game Boy Advance.

 Series elements

 Gameplay

 The games are set in different worlds, though the primary and known ones are Phantomile and Lunatea.
 It revolves around Klonoa and how he, the Dream Traveler, must save whatever world he is in from peril.
 Along the way he makes new friends and enemies, some of them becoming recurring characters.
 The game is an early example of a side-scrolling 3D game.
 It is an adventure and puzzle type of game.
 The main gameplay feature involves using Klonoa's ring and "Wind Bullets" to inflate enemies, which can be thrown at other objects or at the ground, giving him a boost upwards allowing him to double jump.